ethereumjs/ethereumjs-monorepo/packages/common/docs/classes/default.md

-Returns the concrete consensus implementation algorithm or protocol for the network e.g. "ethash" for "pow" consensus type or
+Returns the concrete consensus implementation algorithm or protocol for the network e.g. "ethash" for "pow" consensus type,
-"clique" for "poa" consensus type
+"clique" for "poa" consensus type or
+"casper" for "pos" consensus type.

+Note: This value can update along a hardfork.

 #### Returns